FAIMS/Oysters/README.md

 * field-school or high-school trainings

 ## Contact info:
-For more details about the **Oyster Monitoring Project** please, contact Elisa Bone at ashoreconsulting@gmail.com.
+For more details about the **Your Shore** please, contact Elisa Bone at ashoreconsulting@gmail.com.

 If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you within one business day.